 While the conservation and rehabilitation of endangered and other animal species is our passion, the financial responsibility is huge, and we often struggle to make ends meet.
 For this reason, HESC relies on corporate and individual sponsors and donors to sustain and conduct its programmes.
 We also offer cheetahs and other animals for adoption and fostering to generate operational funding.
 We are not in the business to make profit, nor does the owner Lente Roode reap any financial benefit from our programmes.

 WILDLIFE CONSERVATION TRUST

 The Wildlife Conservation Trust (WCT) was established by a deed of trust as a public benefit organisation in February 2015 to source funding for the conservation, research and education programmes of HESC.
-Funding is also sourced for HERD, established in 2019.

 Because of the nature of the work conducted at HESC, we regularly require and obtain advice from scientific specialists recognised for their experience in and knowledge of wildlife matters.
 Some practise on their own and some are associated with recognised tertiary institutions and wildlife organisations.
 All give willingly of their time and share expertise when needed.